scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

         def skew_signal(t, m, e):
             return scipy.stats.skew(m)

-Now we'll pass the desired feature functions as a dictionary via the ``custom_functions`` keyword argument (functions can also be passed in as a list or a ``dask`` graph).
+Now we pass the desired feature functions as a dictionary via the ``custom_functions`` keyword argument (functions can also be passed in as a list or a ``dask`` graph).

 .. code-block:: python